Dimension matters when modeling network communities in hyperbolic spaces: Effects of dimensionality

 \subsection{Angular distance between connected nodes}

-Distance between connected nodes in hyperbolic random graphs have been studied from their debut~\cite{Krioukov2010}, but as far as we know only in one dimension.
 In \(\mathbb{S}^1\), most edges are observed between nodes separated by a very small angular distance, except for nodes of very high expected degree (see for instance~\cite[Fig.~5.]{Krioukov2010}).
-We have found this propriety to be strongly affected by the dimension of the underlying hyperbolic space, making it as much an effect of dimensionality than an effect of hyperbolicity.
+We have found this propriety to change with the dimension of the underlying hyperbolic space.
+This is to be expected since the probability to find any other node at a very close angular distance decreases with dimension, as shown in Fig.~\ref{fig:distance_sphere}.
+Yet, this effect of dimensionality has interesting consequences on hyperbolic random graphs, especially when comparing \(D=1\) and \(D>1\).

 Consider a \(\mathbb{S}^D\) model of \(N\) nodes as defined in Sec.~\ref{sec:intro} with angular coordinates sampled uniformly with respect to the spherical measure and latent degrees sampled from any pdf \(f_K(\kappa)\).
 We study the distribution of the angular distance between connected nodes within this hyperbolic random graph, as a way to assess the interplay between the dimension of the similarity space and the topology of the graph.
-A pairwise case of two nodes with given latent degrees is first examined, with its generalization to the whole latent degree distribution then presented.
+A pairwise case of two nodes with given latent degrees is first examined, then its generalization to the whole latent degree distribution.
 The hard threshold limit described by Eq.~\eqref{eq:heaviside} is also studied since it allows for some insightful approximations of our results.